 Within conservation areas, planning permission and, if necessary, listed building consent will be required for the installation of CCTV cameras.
-The design of cameras should be such that there is no detrimental effect on the character and appearance of the building or area.
+The design of cameras should be such that there is no detrimental affect on the character and appearance of the building or area.

-14. Building Standards
+Building Standards & Planning